randlabs/algorand-windows-node/README.md

 ### Using the Windows Event Log

 Open the Event Log by pressing Windows + R and executing `eventvwr`.
 The service will write entries with origin named `Algorand Windows Service`.
-It will write a set of log entries caused by different situations, as follows:
+Current emitted events are on the following list:

 | Event ID | Cause |
 |----------| ----- |